voyagermesh/voyager/docs/user-guide/ingress/README.md

-## Ingress
-In Kubernetes, Services and Pods have IPs which are only routable by cluster network.
-Inside clusters managed by AppsCode, you can route your traffic, to your specific apps, via three ways:

-### Services
-`Kubernetes Service Types` allow you to specify what kind of service you want.
-Default and base type is the ClusterIP, which exposes a service to connection, from inside the cluster.
-NodePort and LoadBalancer are the two types exposing services to external traffic.
-[Read More](http://kubernetes.io/docs/user-guide/services/#publishing-services---service-types)

 ### Ingress
 An Ingress is a collection of rules which allow inbound connections to reach the cluster services.
 It can be configured to give services externally-reachable urls, load balance traffic, terminate SSL,